Nicotine pouch

-Nicotine pouches (also called modern oral nicotine products) are white pouches containing nicotine among other ingredients.
-They do not include tobacco leaf, dust, or stem.
+Nicotine pouches are small rectangles containing nicotine, flavorings and other ingredients.
+Unlike snus, they do not include tobacco leaf, dust, or stem.
 The nicotine may either be derived from tobacco plants or may be synthetic.
-Nicotine pouches are described as either similar to or a tobacco-free version of snus.

-To use a nicotine pouch, the user puts a pouch between the upper lip and gum, and leaves it there while the nicotine and taste is being released.
+Like with snus or dipping tobacco the user puts a pouch between their lip and gum, and leaves it there while the nicotine and taste is being released.
+The nicotine enters the bloodstream via mucous membranes in the gums.
 When finished, the pouch is disposed of.
-Many brands have a storage area in the top case (a ‘catch lid’) where used pouches can be kept if no trash can is readily available.
-The small pouches are not like chewing tobacco, as the user does not need to spit, since the contents of the pouches stay inside the pouches during use.
-No combustion is involved during use.
+The small pouches differ from chewing tobacco in that the user does not need to spit, since the contents of the pouches stay inside the pouches during use.

-There is limited independent testing of the constituents, exposure, or biomarkers of effects for nicotine pouches although independent research is now emerging.
-The pouches are sold in an array of flavors.
-Many of the brands of nicotine pouches are made by major big tobacco companies (e.g., Swedish Match makes Zyn, British American Tobacco makes Lyft and Velo, Imperial Tobacco makes Skruf and ZoneX, Japan Tobacco International makes Nordic Spirit, Philip Morris International makes Shiro, and Altria owns 80% of On!).
+There is limited independent testing of the constituents, exposure, or biomarkers of effects for nicotine pouches, although independent research is now emerging.
+Since 2021, sales of nicotine pouches have grown with Zyn as the global leader.
+This popularity has led to controversy among government regulators who view the product's appeal to youth as concerning.

 Usage

 While relatively new, nicotine pouches share similarities with Swedish snus.
-The first pouch product was developed in the beginning of the 2000 by a small start up company Niconovum.
-This company registered the product 2008 as a medicinal nicotine replacement product (Zonnic) with 2 mg of nicotine.
+The first pouch product was developed in the beginning of the 2000s by a small start up company Niconovum.
+This company registered the product in 2008 as a medicinal nicotine replacement product (Zonnic) with 2 mg of nicotine.
 In 2009, RJ Reynolds (now British American Tobacco) bought Niconovum.
 Thereafter tobacco companies, particularly Swedish Match, became active in the pouch category.
-Many of Sweden’s leading snus manufacturers, such as Swedish Match, Skruf and AG Snus created their nicotine pouch brands (ZYN, Shiro, Swave etc) as a direct response to demand for a nicotine option with less conspicuous, smokeless usage.
+Many of Sweden’s leading snus manufacturers, such as Swedish Match, Skruf and AG Snus created their nicotine pouch brands as a direct response to demand for a nicotine option with less conspicuous, smokeless usage.
 While discreet and tobacco-free, nicotine pouches can still, potentially, cause some side effects like: hiccups, gum irritation, nausea and headaches.

 It is unclear whether smokers might switch to nicotine pouches or if they would continue to smoke and use nicotine pouches, resulting in dual use.
 Nicotine pouches typically cost about as much as a pack of regular cigarettes.
 Unlike vaping products, they require no batteries and no accessory device.

-Nicotine pouches may entice youth as well as young adult never-smokers because they are available in an array of flavours and may be used unobtrusively.
+Nicotine pouches may entice youth as well as young adult never-smokers because they are available in an array of flavors and may be used unobtrusively.

 In pharmacies in Norway, Finland, Denmark, and Sweden, nicotine pouches are also sold as a delivery mechanism for nicotine replacement therapy.
-In Norway the brand Zonnic is approved by the Norwegian Medicines Agency for smoking cessation.
+In Norway, the brand Zonnic is approved by the Norwegian Medicines Agency for smoking cessation.
+In Canada, 4 mg nicotine pouches became available for sale in gas stations and convenience stores in 2023 as a form of nicotine replacement therapy under the brand Zonnic.